rozek/lava-lamp-replacement/README.md

 The actual program implements a "cellular automaton" which simulates a process similar to "thermal diffusion" - that is by no means physically correct, but looks good (which is all what counts in this context)

-In order to install the program
+In order to install the program,

-* copy the contents of file [LavaLamp.js](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/LavaLamp.js) into the editor area of the Espruino Web IDE
+* copy the contents of file [LavaLamp.js](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/LavaLamp.js) into the editor area of the Espruino Web IDE,
 * choose `Flash` as the upload target of the IDE and
 * click "Send to Espruino"